 Fire Extinguisher Training (OSHA 1910.157) – 2 hours

 Complies with OSHA training requirements (initial and annual refresher) for an educational program to familiarize employees with general principles of fire extinguisher use and hazards involved in incipient stage firefighting.
-Curriculum covers classes of extinguishers, their effectiveness and proper usage.
+The curriculum covers classes of extinguishers, their effectiveness, and proper usage.

 Fungal Contamination in Buildings: Remediation Practices – 8 hours

 The course will cover specifications, abatement techniques, decontamination & cleanup methods, disinfection procedures, microbial treatments, personal protective equipment, medical surveillance & project management.